 5. Now this one’s really important to note.

-In order to get your EI Payments on-time every 2 weeks, you’ll have to complete the online internet reporting.
+In order to get your Employment Insurance (EI) payments on time every 2 weeks, you’ll have to complete the online internet reporting.

 Completing the report is fairly easy.
 All you have to do is answer basic questions (7 or so with yes/no answers).

-Here’s how you do it – First click on the Complete My EI Report Online Link
+Here’s how you can do this – First, click on the Complete My EI Report Online Link

 6. Click “Yes” on the pop-up message that shows up.
 Screenshot below.